ontolex/frequency-attestation-corpus-information/index.md

 ## Introduction

-[OntoLex-Lemon](https://www.w3.org/2016/05/ontolex/) provides a [core](https://www.w3.org/2016/05/ontolex/#core) vocabulary to represent _linguistic information_ associated to ontology and vocabulary elements.
+[OntoLex-Lemon](https://www.w3.org/2016/05/ontolex/) provides a [core](https://www.w3.org/2016/05/ontolex/#core) vocabulary to represent _linguistic information_ associated with ontology and vocabulary elements.
 The model follows the principle of _semantics by reference_ in the sense that the semantics of a [lexical entry](https://www.w3.org/2016/05/ontolex/#LexicalEntry) is expressed by reference to an individual, class or property defined in an ontology.
 The OntoLex module for Frequency, Attestations and Corpus-Based Information (OntoLex-FrAC) complements OntoLex-Lemon with the capability of including information drawn from or found in corpora and linguistic primary data.

 In particular, the model's primary motivation is to provide a means to link lexical resources to corpora and other collections of text, and to express the relationship between lexical information and the primary data from which it is derived.
 As such this module will: